simoninireland/epydemic/doc/shuffle.rst

 ``epydemic`` includes processes that rewire networks ahead of experiments.
-These processes are inspired by the work reported in :ref:`Melnik 2011 <MHP11>` and can be used for a number of different purposes, for example creating a "random" version of an empirical network or for reducing clustering and other structures without changing the degree distribution.
+These processes are inspired by the work reported in Melnik *et alia* :cite:`UnreasonableEffectiveness` and can be used for a number of different purposes, for example creating a "random" version of an empirical network or for reducing clustering and other structures without changing the degree distribution.